saidvandeklundert/batfish/blog.md

 ### Batfish components

-The two main components to Batfish are the following:
+There are two main components to Batfish:
 - __Batfish service__: the software that analyzes the configurations
 - __Batfish client__: the `pybatfish` Python client that allows users to interact with the Batfish service.